simon-brooke/fedit/README.md

 Preliminary, incomplete, alpha quality code.
 This implements a structure editor in a terminal, not a display editor in the tradition of InterLisp's DEdit.
-I do intend to follow up with a display editor, but this is exploratory code.
+I do intend to follow up with a display editor, but this is exploratory proof-of-concept code.

 To edit an arbitrary s-expression: